Formatting Amazon Product Descriptions with HTML: Fast Guide

 So what do I recommend?

-I think as long as you’re fine with the chance of Amazon possibly contacting you, adding HTML into your product description is a great way to boost conversions.
+I think as long as you’re fine with the chance of Amazon possibly contacting you, adding HTML to your product description is a great way to boost conversions.
 In fact, plenty of Amazon sellers do it.

 Let’s be honest, Amazon’s plain text description format leaves a lot to be desired.
 Here is the default description format below:

-How to add HTML to your Amazon product description
+How to Add HTML to Your Amazon Product Description

 The secret to creating an effective product description is to make it clear, descriptive, and easy to read.
-By adding a few simple HTML tags, you can break up large chunks of text, highlight important info, and improve readability.
+By adding a few simple Amazon HTML tags, you can break up large chunks of text, highlight important info, and improve readability.

 Bold/ Strong Tags: <b> </b>